mrendi29/To-Do-Application/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+The only challenge i encountered was when i was building the optional features.

 ## License